 Sheena Bunnell teaches courses in Business Economics with an emphasis on application in applied quantitative research, healthcare, consumer trends, and current economic events.
 Her classes are interactive and engage students in real world business applications that focus on international and domestic markets.
 Business goes beyond borders and understanding global interdependence is vital for future enterepreneurs and financiers whether they are working for their own small business or a Fortune 500 company .
 For example, in Consumer Behavior students learn the importance of business to consumer relations and engage in the understanding of the U.S. consumer as they navigate the $16 Trillion U.S. economy.
 She works collaboratively with students on healthcare research projects and supervises student internships.
 Her passion for teaching is like her passion for gardening where it is very fulfilling to watch a student grow and blossom.

-Frank Engert's academic interests include entrepreneurship and innovation management for SMEs, as well as various aspects of service operations management; in both cases he is particularly interested in the recreation tourism and hospitality sectors.
-He teaches in the Outdoor Recreation Business Administration (ORBA), Business-Economics and other business-related programs at UMF.
-More importantly, Frank enjoys hiking, biking, kayaking, snowshoeing, xc-skiing, and just 'hanging out' outdoors.
+My academic interests include management, marketing and entrepreneurship, particularly in the tourism and hospitality sector.
+I teach in the Outdoor Recreation Business Administration (ORBA), Business-Economics and other business-related programs at UMF.
+My courses include marketing principles, social media maarketing, digital marketing, entrepreneurship, resort managment, hospitality management and tourism / service operations management.
+I enjoy hiking, biking, kayaking, snowshoeing, xc-skiing, and just being outdoors.